-Between the ever-increasing levels of Gorn and the constant big damn universe-changing events, the two biggest comic companies are still throwing as thick and fast as they can, the only Marvel and DC comics even remotely meant for kids these days are the Adventures and Johnny DC lines.
+Frankly, danged near any mainstream Super Hero comic produced during the Darker and EdgierDark Age that ran from about 1988-1996.
+Even today, the only Marvel and DC comics even remotely meant for kids these days are the Adventures and Johnny DC lines.
 It's gotten to the point that pasting "HEY, KIDS!
 COMICS!" over hyped up and massively nasty pages has become a wide-ranging Internet meme.

 Whistles, a graphic novel by Andrew Hussie of MS Paint Adventures fame, was once listed in the Children's category on Amazon.
 Well, it's a comic drawn in a cartoony style about a funny clown, so it must be for kids, right?
 To quote the summary: "Whistles, a clown in the Starlight Calliope circus, was beloved by all.
 One day an accident nearly cost him his life, and he became exposed to the corrupt underworld of the circus, rife with murder and cannibalism.
 Forced to flee, he experiences the hardships of the world such as homesickness and prostitution."